Rationale-Guided Few-Shot Classification to Detect Abusive Language: Related work

 \subsection{Explainability / Interpretability}

 In recent years, NLP research has focused more on black box techniques at the expense of less interpretable models.
-As a remedy, different local post-hoc techniques like LIME~\cite{lime} have been introduced to explain the prediction of such black box models.
-With the advent of transformer models like \textsc{BERT}, a section of research is also focusing on understanding BERT's inner working~\cite{tenney-etal-2020-language} by visualising its internal layers.
+As a remedy, different local post-hoc techniques like LIME~\cite{lime} and TREPAN~\cite{confalonieri2019trepan} have been introduced to explain the prediction of such black box models.
+With the advent of transformer models like \textsc{BERT}, a section of research is also focusing on understanding BERT's inner working~\cite{tenney-etal-2020-language} by visualising its internal layers and utilising BERT's attention to generate the explanation using reinforcement learning~\cite{ijcai2022p102}.
 Once an explanation is generated, it is crucial to measure its reliability.
-One of the methods is to compare it with ground truth rationales~\cite{zaidan-etal-2007-using}. \citet{deyoung2020eraser} compiled previous explainable works and provided several metrics to draw comparisons with ground truth rationales.
+One of the methods is to compare it with ground truth rationales~\cite{zaidan-etal-2007-using}.
+DeYoung~\cite{deyoung2020eraser} compiled previous explainable works and provided several metrics to draw comparisons with ground truth rationales.
 In abusive language literature, a recent study~\cite{mathew2021hatexplain} showed that rationales improve hate speech classification and also help in reducing unintended biases towards target communities.

-\if{0}In a recent work in the computer vision community, \citet{schmidt2021explainability} proposed a loss using a saliency map to help in-domain generalisation for image recognition.
-Furthermore, \citet{10.1145/3437963.3441758} proposed an Explain-Then-Predict framework for document level tasks where they first extracted the rationales and then used the extracted rationales only for prediction.
+In a recent work in the computer vision community, Schmidt~\cite{schmidt2021explainability} proposed a loss using a saliency map to help in-domain generalisation for image recognition.
+Furthermore, Zhang~\cite{10.1145/3437963.3441758} proposed an Explain-Then-Predict framework for document level tasks where they first extracted the rationales and then used the extracted rationales only for prediction.
 This is different for short sentence classification, where removing the non-rationales can result in the sentence losing its meaning.
-There are also some research works that show improvement in low/few-shot tasks with human ratio nales; however, they mostly evaluate in in-domain settings. \citet{melamud-etal-2019-combining} study if pre-training with such rationales can help in few-shot performance.
+There are also some research works that show improvement in low/few-shot tasks with human rationales; however, they mostly evaluate in in-domain settings.
+Melamud~\cite{melamud-etal-2019-combining} study if pre-training with such rationales can help in few-shot performance.
 This study was further extended to include rationale-based self-training to improve few-shot performance~\cite{bhat2021self}.
-Both these research works focus mostly on the performance of the models in light of rationales but do not discuss the explainability of these models.\fi
+Both these research works focus mostly on the performance of the models in light of rationales but do not discuss the explainability of these models.

 In this work, we study if rationales can help in improving cross domain few-shot classification for abusive language detection if a target dataset has a few labelled samples but does not have annotated rationales.
 Furthermore, while previous studies have only utilised the rationale prediction as an auxiliary task, we use rationale predictions in an attention-based framework to improve upon base models in terms of both performance and explainability.